joshooaj/mipsdk-samples-component/AudioDemo/README.md

 ---
-description: The AudioDemo sample shows how a microphone can be selected and the use of the AudioPlayerControl.
+description: The AudioDemo sample shows how a microphone can be selected and the use of the AudioPlayer.
 The login credentials used in this sample is a current Windows credentials.
 keywords: Component integration
 lang: en-US